 Follow these steps to make booking easy.

-- Once you confirm space, you will be prompted to give your credit card for any necessary taxes and fees
+- Once you confirm space, you’ll be prompted to provide your credit card information for any necessary taxes and fees.

 Other Options for Booking United Airlines